This guide has everything you need to know about marketing.

 In this part of the marketing plan, you must include your company name as well as the names and job titles of key employees.
 It is also common to include relevant information as regards your industry and your company.

 You should also add your company’s mission and business objectives.
 That is, you have to explain what your company aims to do and how you’re planning to do it.
 You must also introduce your priorities and goals.
-The latter have to be measurable.
+The latter has to be measurable.

 Target market research.